 - Attempting to take your children away or limit your access by making false allegations or engaging in Parental Alienation.

 This list is by no means exhaustive.
-Additionally, research finds that female stalkers tend to be more “creatively aggressive” in their stalking acts, tend to engage in cyberstalking with greater frequency, are more motivated by the desire for an intimate relationship with their victim, and are more likely to engage in stalking activities during daylight hours than their male counterparts (Alexy et al, 2005; Purcell el al., 2001, p.
+Additionally, research finds that female stalkers tend to be more “creatively aggressive” in their stalking acts, tend to engage in cyber-stalking with greater frequency, are more motivated by the desire for an intimate relationship with their victim, and are more likely to engage in stalking activities during daylight hours than their male counterparts (Alexy et al, 2005; Purcell et al., 2001, p.
 2056). [*To spare myself comments pointing out that men engage in these behaviors, too; yes, they do.
-However, I tailor myself writing for a male audience.
-When women-focused abuse/domestic violence websites make their language gender neutral, so will I.]
+However, I tailor myself writing for a male audience.]

 The Courtship-Pursuit-Stalking Behaviors Distinction

-- Do her behaviors make you uncomfortable, annoyed, irritated, fearful, anxious, paranoid or angry?
+- Do their behaviors make you uncomfortable, annoyed, irritated, fearful, anxious, paranoid or angry?
 As a result, are you depressed, having difficulty sleeping, concentrating, etc?

-- Do her behaviors cause your loved ones, family, friends, current girlfriend/wife to feel uncomfortable, annoyed, irritated, fearful, anxious, paranoid or angry?
+- Do their behaviors cause your family, friends, current girlfriend/wife to feel uncomfortable, annoyed, irritated, fearful, anxious, paranoid or angry?

-- Are her behaviors causing you to be secretive about your life, accomplishments or good fortune because you fear she will act out or go crazy out of jealousy and/or a longing to be included in these aspects?
+- Has her behavior resulted in you to being less open about your life, accomplishments or good fortune due to fear she’ll act out or go crazy from jealousy and/or a longing to be included in these aspects?
 Have you closed down your social media due to the unwanted attention?

 - Are her behaviors causing you to spend money (e.g., attorney’s fees, security systems, call blocking apps, etc.), time and energy to avoid her, neutralize the effects of her behaviors and/or get her to back off?

 Please check back in a few days for the third article in this series, which will discuss common personality characteristics of women who stalk and the personality characteristics of men who are more likely to become their targets.